kamathhrishi/SlackPosts/README.md

 localhost:3000
 ```

-Ensure a mongodb instance is running with a database named BLOG or change database according to your convienience under this parameters in app.js file.
+Ensure a mongodb instance is running with a database named BLOG or change database according to your convienience under this parameter in app.js file.

 ```